yanyanzl/yanyanzl/databases.md

     - \du : list all users/roles
     - \dt : list all tables
     - \l : list all database
-    - \n : list all schema
+    - \dn : list all schema
     - \conninfo : current connection information : equal to sql: select current_user;
     - \c new_database_name : change to the new database;
     - \c current_db new_user_name : change to new user;
     - \c new_db_name new_user_name : change to new db and new user;
     - \password username   : change the password for username;
+    - select CURRENT_SCHEMA;  to get the current schema
+    - select CURRENT_SCHEMAS(TRUE);  to get all the current path's schemas

     - Create User:
         - CREATE USER myuser WITH PASSWORD 'secret_passwd';